Oregon Clean Fuels Program

 Clean Fuels Program Regulations

-Regulated parties - Parties that import gasoline, diesel, denatured ethanol fuel and biodiesel for use in Oregon are regulated parties.
-Parties that produce denatured ethanol fuel and biodiesel in Oregon are also regulated parties.
+Regulated parties - Parties that import gasoline, diesel, ethanol and biodiesel for use in Oregon are regulated parties.
+Parties that produce ethanol and biodiesel in Oregon are also regulated parties.

-Credit generators - Parties that provide clean fuels - fuels whose carbon intensity values are lower than the standard for the gasoline or diesel they substitute for - are eligible to be credit generators.
+Credit generators - Parties that provide clean fuels are eligible to be credit generators.
 Credit generators are not required to participate, but can choose to voluntarily participate if they want to generate credits for fuel they provide in Oregon.

 Registration - Regulated parties, credit generators and brokers must register with DEQ before producing fuel in Oregon, importing fuel into Oregon or generating or transacting credits for fuels supplied in Oregon.

-Transfer of Obligation - For regulated fuels, it depends on whether the recipient of the fuel is a large importer, small importer, producer or non-importer.
+Transfer of Obligation - For gasoline, diesel, ethanol and biodiesel, the transfer of the compliance obligation depends on whether the recipient of the fuel is a large importer, small importer, producer or not an importer.
 If the recipient is a large importer, then the default is for the obligation to transfer to the recipient.
 If the recipient is a small importer, a producer or not an importer, then the default is for the obligation to remain with the transferor.
 The default can be overridden by written contract between the transferor and the recipient.

 Reporting – Regulated parties, credit generators and brokers must submit quarterly progress reports and annual compliance reports.
-All reporting must be done using the CFP reporting tool.
+See the table in OAR 340-253-0850 for specific requirements.
+All reporting must be done using the CFP Online System.